The Best Laser Printer for Home Use, Ranked by Real-World Performance

 What to Look For in a Home Laser Printer

-• Wireless band support.
-Dual-band Wi-Fi (2.4GHz and 5GHz) avoids the most common setup headache.
-Our guide to connecting a printer to Wi-Fi walks through the process if you hit snags.
+- Wireless band support.
+Dual-band Wi-Fi (2.4GHz and 5GHz) avoids the most common setup headache, which is a printer that only supports the older 2.4GHz band trying to join a router broadcasting a 5GHz-only or merged network name.
+Our guide to connecting a printer to Wi-Fi walks through the process if you hit snags, including the fix for that exact mismatch.

 If wireless reliability specifically is your top priority over every other factor on this list, our dedicated best wireless printer for home roundup is worth cross-referencing before you commit.